sanju9645/Chat-app-with-MERN/README.md

 npm install react-icons --save

-find icon code from here,
+Grab some icon code from here, https://react-icons.github.io/react-icons/
-https://react-icons.github.io/react-icons/

-To use toast
+For a touch of toast action

 react-hot-toast